ume-engineering/protection-platform-technical-interview/README.md

     * Each Customer on the application must have at least one insurance product selected
     * Each Customer must have provided their email address.
     * On the day the policy starts all customers must not be over 80 years old.
-* If the above critieria are satisified send an email to each customer inviting them to complete their questions.
+* If the above criteria are satisfied send an email to each customer inviting them to complete their questions.
 * Each customer must provide their height, weight and occupation.
 * Once the above questions have been captured obtain a decision and premium from the Underwriting Rules Engine.
 * Send the 'Buy Now' email to the customer if a quote is available.